underworldcode/stripy/paper/paper.md

 ![Figure](figure.png)

-_Figure 1.
-Samples meshes on the sphere produced by `stripy` based on the octahedron with added points at the face centroids (far left), and the icosahedron with with face points (left).
-An icosahedron grid with refinement in regions where ocean age-grid information is available [@MullerEtAl.20XX], and an icosahedral mesh refined to create a smooth heat-map of seismic activity and average earthquake depth from a global catalogue of earthquakes of magnitude > 6_
+**Figure 1.** Samples meshes on the sphere produced by `stripy` based on the octahedron with added points at the face centroids (far left), and the icosahedron with with face points (left).
+An icosahedron grid with refinement in regions where ocean age-grid information is available [@MullerEtAl2008], and an icosahedral mesh refined to create a smooth heat-map of seismic activity and average earthquake depth from a global catalogue of earthquakes of magnitude > 5.5 since 1990 from the IRIS online catalogue

 # Summary